Managing Harms: Programs and Initiatives

 Proactive

-• Promote safety messages to our LDCs, contractor community and partners using traditional and digital/social media
+• Promote safety messages to our contractor community, LDCs and partners using traditional and digital/social media, including our website, and social channels like Twitter, Facebook, Instagram, and LinkedIn.

 • Work with our safety partners, including advisory councils, to communicate safety trends and identify emerging areas of focus